 2. Food irradiation damages the nutrients in our food.

-3. Several foods are already approved for irradiation, and more are on their way.
+3. Several foods are already approved for irradiation.

 Currently in Canada, the following foods are approved for irradiation and sale: